maxwu/py-util/README.md

 ## Bamboo XUnit Reader

-The script used to fetch bamboo test results in XUnit common format and a reader to walk thru them
+The script used to fetch bamboo test results in XUnit common format and a reader to walk thru them.

+## Chatspring

+A Chatbot to automatically reply new year greeting messages via the most popular social network app, -- WeChat.